sergio11/tvnexa_androidtv/README.md

 Each user on TvNexa can create up to 5 profiles to customize their experience and apply parental control rules.
 Each profile can be optionally protected by a security PIN, which will be required to unlock the profile. 🔒👨‍👩‍👧‍👦✨

+You can personalize your profile avatar 🧑‍🤝‍🧑, set an alias 🆔, and enable options like NSFW to access channels with adult content 🚫👀.
+Additionally, you can utilize more advanced profile management features, such as blocking specific channels 🚫📺 or setting viewing time limits ⏰.

 <p align="center">
   <img width="700px" src="doc/picture_15.png" />
 </p>